btheado/tweve/README.md

 This TiddlyWiki plugin embeds a sample [Eve](https://github.com/witheve/Eve) program into a [Tiddlywiki](http://tiddlywiki.com) widget.
+See https://btheado.github.io/tweve/ for a demo.

 ---